covermymeds/azure-key-vault-agent/README.md

 The `sinks` section is a list of one or more files to write to.
 Each sink has a `path` and either `template` (inline template) or `templatePath` (path to template on the filesystem).
 The template syntax is golang's [text/template](https://golang.org/pkg/text/template/#hdr-Text_and_spaces) library (with [sprig](https://github.com/Masterminds/sprig) helpers).

 `sinks` also support configuring file ownership and permission bits via the `owner`, `group`, and `mode` settings.
-- `owner` and `group` are the names of the respective entity and must both be present
+- `owner` and `group` are the names of the respective entity and must both be present.
+If omitted the executing user and group will be applied.
-- `mode` accepts various bases (decimal, octal, hex) - for Octal values (i.e. 0644), You MUST prepend a leading `0` else it will be interpreted as decimal.

-If `owner`, `group`, or `mode` are omitted the executing user and umask will be applied.
+- `mode` accepts file modes in either 3 or 4 digit notation `777`, `1644`, `0600` are all valid examples.
+If omitted a default of `0644` will be used.

 Each template has access to all of the resources specified in the `resources` section above, separated by kind and resource name.
 The fields available to you for any given resource can be found by looking at the corresponding source structs: